MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-intune-issues.md

 Intune offers the following enforcement types for BitLocker:

 - **Automatic** (Enforced when the device joins Azure AD during the provisioning process.
-This option is available in Windows 10 version 1703 and later.)
+This option is available in Windows 10 version 1703 and later, or Windows 11.)
 - **Silent** (Endpoint protection policy.
-This option is available in Windows 10 version 1803 and later.)
+This option is available in Windows 10 version 1803 and later, or Windows 11.)
-- **Interactive** (Endpoint policy for Windows versions that are older than Windows 10 version 1803.)
+- **Interactive** (Endpoint policy for Windows versions that are older than Windows 10 version 1803, or Windows 11.)

-If your device runs Windows 10 version 1703 or later, supports Modern Standby (also known as Instant Go) and is HSTI-compliant, joining the device to Azure AD triggers automatic device encryption.
+If your device runs Windows 10 version 1703 or later, or Windows 11, supports Modern Standby (also known as Instant Go) and is HSTI-compliant, joining the device to Azure AD triggers automatic device encryption.
 A separate endpoint protection policy is not required to enforce device encryption.

 If your device is HSTI-compliant but does not support Modern Standby, you have to configure an endpoint protection policy to enforce silent BitLocker Drive Encryption.
 The settings for this policy should resemble the following: